microsoft/vscode-mezzurite/README.md

  #### Components Tracking
  Displaying the marked and unmarked components for performance tracking from the application code currently active in editor workspace.

- Updates in Component Tracking Status on the fly whenever a component file or its external html template is changed, deleted or a new component is created.

  ####  Modules Tracking
  Displaying the modules configured with mezzurite performance markers to capture ALT and VLT for the application code currently active in editor workspace.

- Updates in Modules Tracking Status on the fly whenever a module file is changed, deleted or a new module is created.

 ## RoadMap
 We are working on to provide the following features:-